-In South America churros are typically filled with something rich like dulce de leche, nutella (hazelnut butter and chocolate), or vanilla pastry cream.
-If you have ever made cream puffs, you will find that churro dough is very similar.
+In South America, churros are a little different.
+They are typically filled with something rich like dulce de leche, Nutella (hazelnut butter and chocolate), or vanilla pastry cream.
+If you have made cream puffs before, you will find that churro dough is very similar.

 - Stir in the flour all at once using a heat-proof spatula.
 Continue to stir until the mixture clumps together to form a ball.
 Continue to cook for a minute or two more, turning the dough over in the pot with the spatula.
 Remove from heat.

-- Place dough in a pastry bag fitted with a star tip that has an opening at least 1/2 inch wide.
+- Place dough in a pastry bag fitted with a star tip that has an opening at least 1/2-inch wide.
 You can also use a round tip.

 - Place a sheet of wax paper on a cookie sheet.
-Pipe lengths of dough (I usually make them 4-6 inches long) onto the cookie sheet.
+Pipe lengths of dough about 4 to 6 inches long onto the cookie sheet and place in the freezer while you heat up the oil.

-- Place cookie sheet in the freezer while you heat up the oil.
-Heat 1-2 inches of oil to 375 degrees.
-When the churros feel firm, carefully pick them up off the cookie sheet with a spatula and drop them into the oil.
+- Heat 1 to 2 inches of oil to 375 F. When the churros feel firm, carefully pick them up off the cookie sheet with a spatula and drop them into the oil.

 - To fill the churros, fit a pastry bag with a round (#4) metal icing tip.
-The tip should be small enough to pole into the end of the doughnut.
+The tip should be small enough to poke into the end of the doughnut.
 Fill the pastry bag with your filling of choice.

-- Poke a skewer through the doughnut lengthwise, and pipe the filling into the hole.
+- Poke a skewer through the doughnut lengthwise and pipe the filling into the hole.

-- Serve warm
+- Serve warm.

 Experienced churros makers often skip piping the churros onto the cookie sheet.
 They will simply pipe them directly into the hot oil.